smanowar/final-project/README.md

 ## Data Transformation

-We imported both DataFrames into our Heroku database called **stackoverflow** as separate tables.
+We imported both DataFrames into our Heroku database called **d443pqekji2r98** as separate tables.
 We performed an inner join between the two tables to create a **duration** table using SQL.

 After creating the **duration** table, we read it directly into Jupyter Notebook as a DataFrame to perform several cleaning steps and transformations:
 * Extracted the weekday from the question_creation_date and added a new column: